bemnlam/blog_posts/posts/a-tale-of-two-caches-redis-and-cache-helper.md

 ```

 > **Explain Like I'm Five**:
+>
 > You ask the shopkeeper in `Demo` bookstore do they have a specific book `name`.
 First, the shopkeeper looks for the book on the bookshelf named `Redis`.
-If he found that book, he take it out and give it to you.
+If he finds that book, he takes it out and gives it to you.
 >

->
-> If your book does not exist in the `Redis` bookstore, he has to go out and buy that book for you.
-However, he buys 2 identical copied.
-He gives you one and put the other one on the `Redis` bookshelf, just in case another customer want that book later.
+> If your book does not exist in the `Redis` bookstore, he has to go out and buy that book for you(!).
+However, he buys 2 identical copies.
+He gives you one and puts the other one on the `Redis` bookshelf, just in case another customer want that book later.

 ---